Heart-Healthy Diet Guidelines

 Some fat is essential for normal body function.
 Fats can have good or bad effects on health, depending on their chemistry.
 When it comes to reducing heart disease risk, the type of fat may be more important than the total amount of fat.

 Carbohydrates are either complex (as in starches) or simple (as in sugars).
-One gram of carbohydrates provides four calories.
-The current general recommendation is that carbohydrates should provide 50 - 60% of the daily caloric intake.
+One gram of carbohydrates provides 4 calories.
+Try to get your carbohydrates from complex sources such as vegetables, fruits, and whole grains.
 Many studies report that people can protect their heart and circulation by eating plenty of fruits and vegetables.

-Complex Carbohydrates (Fiber).
-Complex carbohydrates found in whole grains and vegetables are preferred over those found in starch-heavy foods, such as pastas, white-flour products, and white potatoes.
+Complex Carbohydrates (Fiber): Complex carbohydrates found in whole grains and vegetables are much healthier than those found in starch-heavy refined carbohydrate foods, such as white-flour pastas and white potatoes.
 Most complex carbohydrates are high in fiber, which is important for health.
-Whole grains are extremely important for people with diabetes or those at risk for it.

 Dietary fiber is an important component of many complex carbohydrates.
 It is found only in plants.
 Fiber cannot be digested by humans but passes through the intestines, drawing water with it, and is eliminated as part of feces content.
 The recommended daily intake of dietary fiber for heart protection is at least 25 grams for women and 38 grams for men ages 19 to 50.
 Older women and men need at least 21 and 30 grams of fiber, respectively.